AryaJha003/MoodTune/README.md

 ## AI-Powered Mood Detection and Music Recommendation

-MoodTune is a web application that recommends songs according to the mood of the user.
+MoodTune is a web application that recommends songs based on the mood of the user.

-The main idea behind this project is simple.
-Instead of searching for a song or playlist manually, the user can just type how they are feeling.
-MoodTune reads the text, predicts the emotion, and then suggests songs that are suitable for that mood.
+The idea behind this project is simple.
+Instead of searching for a song or playlist manually, the user can type how they are feeling in normal text.
+MoodTune analyses the text, predicts the emotion and then recommends songs that match the detected mood.

-The application also allows the user to select a language and a music style so that the recommendations can be more specific.
+The application also allows the user to select a preferred language and music style so that the recommendations can be more specific.

 ---

 ## Why I Made This Project

-Many times, we want to listen to music according to our mood, but we may not know exactly what song or playlist to search for.

-For example, if someone types:

-> I am feeling happy and energetic today.

-the system should understand the mood and suggest songs that have characteristics suitable for that feeling.
+Music is often connected with how we feel.
+Sometimes we want to listen to happy music, sometimes something calm, and sometimes music that matches a particular feeling.

+Finding suitable songs manually can take time.
+I wanted to build a system where the user could simply describe their mood and get some music recommendations based on it.

-This project was made to combine NLP, Machine Learning and a music recommendation system into one web application.
+This project also gave me an opportunity to use Natural Language Processing, Machine Learning and a recommendation system together in one web application.

 ---